 Skip to content

 The canonical SPARQL form for snapshotting a subgraph, materialising a view, or feeding a graph-rewrite pipeline.
-Currently shipping on main — Phase D, pre-release.
+Shipped in v0.4.4 (Phase D, slices 59 → 51).

 What it does